-Business process automation (BPA) is a foundational technology trend for the modern enterprise and startups in 2025.
-By leveraging software and AI to handle repetitive, rule-based tasks, companies are becoming more resilient and competitive.
+Business process automation (BPA) is a foundational technology trend for the modern enterprise and startups in 2026.
+By using software and AI to handle repetitive, rule-based tasks, companies are becoming more resilient and competitive.

 But just how big is the business process automation market?
 And how quickly are businesses adopting it?

-In this article, we’ll take a closer look at key business process automation statistics, along with adoption rates, challenges, ROI, and future growth projections.
+In this article, we’ll take a closer look at key business process automation statistics, along with adoption rates, challenges, ROI, AI agents, and future growth projections.

 Ready to explore the complete list?
 Let’s get started!